pnkjsh/hexrgb/README.md

-# Colour Code Conveter HEX-RGB | RGB-HEX
+# Colour Code Converter HEX-RGB | RGB-HEX
 @author - Pankaj Saha | July 2022 (last update)

 This tool is a free online color converter between two color formats RGB and HEX.
 The tool is fast and very simple to use.